 Partimento: A Beginner Method for Classical Improvisation

-‘Partimento: A Beginner Method for Classical Improvisation’ book teaches the reader classical improvisation through updating the method of Partimento for the modern student.
+‘Partimento: A Beginner Method for Classical Improvisation’ eBook teaches the reader classical improvisation through updating the method of Partimento for the modern student.

 Take your first steps into classical improvisation on the rediscovered path of Partimento.